Posted on 11/10/2015 in UX and Design

 This is sometimes referred to as “design breakouts” because the designs are broken out into all of the pieces that will be used by the Developer to create functional templates and pages.
-The Project Manager will guide the Developer(s) through this process to make sure they understand specific functionality requirements for the design such as, which text needs to be editable, how elements move on a page, and how the design should scale responsively.
+The Project Manager will guide the Developer(s) through this process to make sure they understand specific functional requirements for the design such as, which text needs to be editable, how elements move on a page, and how the design should scale responsively.

 Depending on the size of the website, this process generally takes 1-2 weeks to complete.

 Once the designs have been converted to code, the Developer should have everything they need to program the website.
 This will be built on an internal development server that will not be accessible to search engines.
 Prior to starting development, the Project Manager and Developer(s) will sit down together to review the designs and approved functional specification document.
 They will then break up the work into multiple tasks based on the milestones outlined in the functional spec.

 If there are multiple Developers on a project, it is determined how work is being split between them.
 The timeline is reviewed and due dates are given for each task to provide checkpoints for progress.
 The duration of the development phase can vary greatly based on the size and complexity of the website so always consult your project timeline.

 As the site is being built, there is typically less need for client feedback so weekly status calls will likely be brief or unnecessary in the beginning of the build-out.
 Once development is a little further along, status calls can be used to show the progress of the completion of specific milestones and checkpoints.
 If content entry is part of the project, this would be the absolute latest point in the project where it should be received so that it can be entered prior to QA.

 After the Developer has completed all programming and the Project Manager has completed all page production work (if applicable), the next step is for the agency to perform a thorough round of quality assurance testing.
 This is typically a 2-3 week process based on the size of the website.
 The goals for this testing are to: